apprenticeadi/gbs/README.md

 # gbs [![DOI](https://zenodo.org/badge/385562452.svg)](https://zenodo.org/badge/latestdoi/385562452)
+This is a playaround branch.
+For a cleaner version go to main branch.

 Implementation of algorithms reported in [The Boundary for Quantum Advantage in Gaussian Boson Sampling](https://arxiv.org/abs/2108.01622).

 To download the repository and download the requirements from the command line, run: